Frequently Asked Questions

 Our shipping rates include the option to pay for Saturday delivery.

-Note: During the current lockdown, normal delivery time is slightly less predictable.
-Orders have mostly been arriving in the expected time period.
+Note: During the current driver shortage nationwide, and pandemic related issues, delivery time is slightly less predictable.
+Orders are mostly arriving in the expected time period.

 We do not offer shipping outside the UK through our website.
 If you’d like us to ship outside the UK, email us your information and we can arrange a quote.